The Search

 It's best to have all that paperwork assembled and ready to go before you even start your search because apartments get snapped up quickly, and you'll want to submit an application on the spot if you see a place you like.

 A tip from Lessey: "I advise my clients to organize and combine all their documents into one pdf, which can be easily done using Adobe Acrobat."
-This way you have that ready when you apply for an apartment.
+This way, you have that ready when you apply for an apartment.

-Easing move-in day
+Preparing for move-in day

 Once you've locked down your lease and have a moving date in mind, you'd do well to secure movers or a U-Haul in advance, as they tend to get all booked up at busy times.
 (The weekend before the first of the month, which is the day when many leases start, tends to be a very popular time to move.
 You can also generally get a lower rate if you book early.)